 There is nothing better than sailing through the canals admiring palaces, villas and vegetation.
 If someone thinks that we are talking about Venice, you are wrong.
 Also Milan and surroundings can be admired by canals and the landscape, seen in a completely different perspective, shows hidden treasures.
-Lombardy’s canals are called “Navigli” and they are navigable: sailing through Navigli is a wonderful and unusual way to discover the artistic beauty of the area, surrounded by untouched nature.
+Lombardy’s canals are called “Navigli” and they are navigable: sailing through Navigli is a wonderful and unusual way to discover the artistic beauty of the area, surrounded by untouched nature, during a weekend in Milan.

 Here are five things to know for boat trips on Navigli: